 Joe (“Yosi”) Moustaki (b.1939-) composed many Hebrew folksongs and sings a Hebrew & Ladino repertoire.
 He has lived in Be’er-Sheva since 1949 and was among the first 500 Jewish families to reside in the new Israeli desert town.
 In 1969, he wrote music for Talmah Alyagon-Roz‘s poem “Be’er-Sheva Iri” (lit., my city Be’er-Sheva).
 Moustaki is especially well-known for his original song “Yam u-shkiyah” (lit., the sea & the sunset) and the music he composed for the poem by Israeli poetess Rachel (1890-1931) entitled “Zemer nugeh” (lit., melancholy song) – soundcloud.com/yosi-moustaki.

 Yehudit Ravitz (b.1956- in Be’er-Sheva) is a famous, veteran Israeli pop, rock & jazz singer/songwriter and music producer.
-She has appeared on stage, on TV, in Israeli films, & on YouTube, has had many hit songs on the radio during her successful ca.40-year long career.
-In 1977, 1982 & 1987, she had the “Best song of the year.”
-Ravitz released 9 Hebrew albums between 1977 and 2013.
+She has appeared on many stages & in many shows, on TV, in Israeli films & in a number of YouTube clips, as well as having had many hit songs on the radio during her successful ca.45-year long career.
+In 1977, 1982 & 1987, she won the “Best song of the year.”
+Ravitz released 12 Hebrew solo albums (1979-2012) and 5 collections (1982-2007); not to mention her numerous, notable collaborations with other artists over the decades.
+After receiving an award from AKUM (the Israeli Union of Composers, Musicians and Music Publishers), in Nov.
+2022, the Cameri Theater in Tel Aviv presented 3 special programs applauding Ravitz’ long and successful musical career.

 Avi Eilot Aloush (b.1959- in Be’er-Sheva) is a soul and R&B singer/songwriter who’s been singing in the Old City (ha-Simtah; Ashan ha-Zeman; etc.) since he was a boy (from 1973).
 Most recently, he’s been doing successful shows with singer Shivhiyah Bat-Israel, one of the black Hebrews from Dimona.